 Please contact the ESS Department to get the process started or for more information if you have any questions.

-If your child is between the ages of 3-5 please click here to see the screening dates information about scheduling an appointment.
+If your child is between the ages of 3-5 please see information about scheduling or make an appointment.

 * Note- Charter schools identify, locate and evaluate all children with disabilities within their populations served who are in need of special education and related services.